INL/BlackLab/doc/technical/design/plan-relations.md

 A simple way to implement this operation is to return a combined span that has the source and target of the first relation.
 The source/target from the second relation that was not matched on is lost, but users could still capture those in a group if necessary.

+For the low-level syntax, capturing would be up to the user, but for the specicic dependency relations syntax, we could automatically capture relevant parts.

 ### Longer sources and targets

 If we generalize the above to sources/targets that are groups of words, the operations become slightly more complicated, because source and target are both spans in their own right, but the principles remain the same.